Chapter 14. Modernized Texts

 Supplied Stage Directions

-At least one LEMDO anthology (DRE) has taken the textual critical position that because the entire modern text is supplied (especially in the Anglo-American eclectic editing tradition and in recent efforts to try to reproduce a text or performance at a particular moment in its history even if one has to reconstruct it from witnesses that represent other points in its history).
+At least one LEMDO anthology (DRE) has taken the textual critical position that because the entire modernized text is supplied (especially in the Anglo-American eclectic editing tradition and in recent efforts to try to reproduce a text or performance at a particular moment in its history even if one has to reconstruct it from witnesses that represent other points in its history).
 On the other hand, QME has chosen to wrap editorial stage directions that do not appear in the early modern printed texts.

 LEMDO is agnostic on the questions of (1) what types of interpolations and clarifications an editor may add, (2) whether the editor needs to use markup to indicate supplied material, and (3) whether and how much the editor should collate.
 These decisions will be made at the anthology level.
 You will want to consult with your anthology lead.

-Encoded Supplied Material
+Practice: Encode Supplied Material

+You will want to collate your supplied material if the source is a prior editor (to give credit where credit is due).
 If you collate the stage direction, you will need to include the <supplied> element in the lemma (the text node of the <lem> element).
 See Practice: Encode Collated Stage Directions.

 <stage type="entrance">Enter <supplied>Prince Edward</supplied>.</stage>